 - Intravenous immunoglobulins

-Although the condition may eventually be cured, many patients require long-term treatment as a reduction in dose of medication results in further blistering.
+Although linear IgA bullous dermatosis may eventually clear up, many patients require long-term treatment, as a reduction in dose of medication results in further blistering.